AndreiChugunov/telecom/README.md

 # report of the second lab - correlReport.pdf
 # report of the third lab - filterReport.pdf
 # report of the sixth lab - DigitalModulation.pdf
+# report of the seventh lab - codingLab.pdf